HortonworksUniversity/Essentials/demos/ambari/README.md

 ## Expansion

 Ambari shines when it is time to grow your cluster with additional nodes.
-It already has all the bits to distrubute and intellegently deploys all required configuration files.
+It already has all the bits to distribute and intelligently deploys all required configuration files.

 ## Start/Stop Operations